 A proton beam is a form of focused radiation used to treat solid tumors.
 It is superior to traditional radiation therapy (X-Ray, or Photons) in that it reduces damage to surrounding healthy tissue by 2X-6X, thereby reducing toxicities and improving patient survival and quality of life.
-Proton therapy is used routinely for treating many types of cancer; it is FDA-cleared (510k) and reimbursed by both Federal and private insurers.
+Proton therapy is used routinely for treating many types of cancer; it is FDA-cleared (510k) and reimbursed by both public and private insurers – around the world.

-Protons are arguably the most advanced form of radiation therapy – yet there are only 61 proton-therapy centers world-wide; compare with over 10,000 X-Ray radiation therapy machines.
+Protons are arguably the most advanced form of radiation therapy – yet there are only 238 proton-therapy rooms world-wide; compare with over 13,000 traditional (X-Ray/Gamma) radiotherapy rooms.

 The key to making protons available to every patient is a scalable, add-on, single-room solution, at less than half the current price tag; all while maintaining very high beam quality and providing cutting-edge clinical capabilities such as PBS, IMPT, and more.

-HIL’s technological breakthrough promises to bring about this revolution.
+HIL’s technological breakthroughs promise to bring about this revolution.